fulyaakcimen/Genetic-characterization-of-non-Huntington-chorea/README.md

 ### Analysis notebooks

-1. Obtaining variants in chorea cases in the All of Us dataset
+1. Variant identification in chorea cases from the All of Us dataset
-2. Annotation - the same annotation code was used in all datasets
+2. Annotation – The same annotation pipeline was applied across all datasets
 3. In silico analysis of short tandem repeats